A tribute to my wife’s Uncle Ballard

 “May I extend to you my own personal sympathy during your period of bereavement.
 If I can be of any further assistance to you, please feel free to call upon me at any time.”

-Sergeant Paul L. Valent later accompanied Ballard’s body to its final resting place in the Fairview Cemetery.
-Ballard was 23 years old when he died.
+Sgt.
+Paul L. Valent later accompanied Ballard’s body to its final resting place in the Fairview Cemetery.
+Ballard was 23 year -old when he died.

 Jeraldine and Jeanette have a brother who was born nine days before Ballard’s death.
 Their baby brother was initially called Kirk.
 Kirk was renamed “Ballard” in honor of his deceased uncle.
 To this very day, little Ballard (now 76 years old) hopes that he has lived a life that is worthy of his uncle’s name.